emsesp/docs/Console.md

 Syntax is `watch on <ID>` where ID is either a Telegram ID and also a Device ID.

-If you want to see the raw bytes as transmitted on the EMS line use `watch raw <ID>`.

 Note the CRC byte is excluded from the data package.

+If you want to see the raw bytes including CRC as transmitted on the EMS line use `watch raw <ID>`.

 ![Console](_media/console3.PNG ':size=80%')